 Students who wish to file a complaint regarding a fellow student’s conduct should consult the Code of Conduct section found in the Student Handbook and may file a complaint by contacting the conduct administrator within the office of Student Affairs.

 RUSM takes complaints very seriously and expects students to use good judgment in raising and attempting to resolve a complaint.
-Students are expected to adhere to the Honor Code and Code of Conduct at all times; raising a complaint that contains false allegations or for an improper purpose, such as to gain an unfair advantage academically, will be deemed a violation of the Honor Code and/or Code of Conduct and may subject the student to disciplinary action.
+Students are expected to adhere to the Conduct at all times; raising a complaint that contains false allegations or for an improper purpose, such as to gain an unfair advantage academically, will be deemed a violation of the Honor Code and/or Code of Conduct and may subject the student to disciplinary action.

 RUSM also reminds students that, as physicians in training, they are expected to adhere to a set of Technical Standards, which includes social skills such as problem solving and the ability to work as an effective member of a team.
 Accordingly, RUSM expects that students will attempt to resolve conflicts in a mature and appropriate manner, while being respectful of, and attempting to maintain a collegial relationship with, those involved.
 In most circumstances, and in keeping with the Technical Standards, RUSM expects students to attempt to resolve their complaints informally and through respectful discourse as outlined below.
 RUSM acknowledges, however, that not all complaints are amenable to informal resolution, including but not limited to complaints involving sexual harassment, discrimination or other serious allegations of misconduct by an RUSM colleague.
 Further, because no policy is one-size-fits-all, though, RUSM reserves the right to deviate from this policy if the circumstances of a particular complaint call for additional flexibility.